fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/onetime-purchases.md

 [FPDocs, Create a MF Purchase reference](https://fintechprimitives.com/docs/api/#create-a-mf-purchase)

-#### 2. Fetch investor contact details from the folio which is to be used to collect investor consent for the purchase order
+#### 2. Fetch investor contact details (to be used to collect consent for purchase order) from the folio

 **This step is applicable only for purchase order placed against an existing folio.**